 China is also known for printing rip off versions of games that are successful, so choosing the right partner is important.
 They have different copyright laws and may not even be breaking any local laws as they steal your products.
 It’s very rare, but it happens.

-It is also a good idea to look into some liability insurance for your company.
+The experts at die besten DAX Aktien also suggest that it is also a good idea to look into some liability insurance for your company.
 If you’re just working along and out of your home it shouldn’t cost much at all to have some umbrella coverage.
 Wouldn’t hurt to cover your investment in games too if they are sitting in your garage.
-Your normal house insurance will not cover business property.
+Your normal house insurance will not cover the business property.

 Regulation & Safety: